GrosserB/omnichannel-strategy-analysis/README.md

 #### Discussion & Summary of Results

-The results of the analyses show robust evidence of a significant effect of offline showrooms on online sales.
-Employing three different quasi-experimental methods, we find a positive effect of between 7% -20%.
+The results of the analyses show robust evidence of a significant positive effect of offline showrooms on online sales, of between 7% -20%.

+The fact that all three methods

+ Employing three different quasi-experimental methods, we find a positive effect

+How much can we trust

 All of the methods employed here are quasi-experimental and let us avaiod as much as possible the omitted variable bias.
-However, valid conclusions require assumptions.
-In particular
+At the same time,